-Students who plan to graduate from Onondaga Community College with an A.A. or an A.S. degree, and who plan to transfer to a four-year SUNY institution, should complete at least seven out of the ten SUNY learning outcomes.
-Those graduating with an A.A.S. degree should complete at least five out of the ten SUNY learning outcomes.
+Students who plan to graduate from Onondaga Community College with an A.A. or an A.S. degree, and who plan to transfer to a four-year SUNY institution, should complete at least seven courses towards satisfying the SUNY General Education requirement.
+Those graduating with an A.A.S. degree should complete at least five courses towards satisfying the SUNY General Education requirement.